openjs-foundation/cross-project-council/README.md

 ## Policy Change Proposal Process

-The OpenJS CPC is chartered to oversee the technical governance of all OpenJS Projects and Working Groups under the OpenJS Foundation.
-The CPC establishes the default governance, conduct, and licensing policies for all Projects.
+The OpenJS CPC is chartered to oversee the technical governance of all OpenJS Projecta, Collaboration spacess and Working Groups under the OpenJS Foundation.
+The CPC establishes the default governance, conduct, and licensing policies for all Projects and Collaboration spaces.
 Projects have broad powers of self-governance.

 Anyone may submit an idea for a policy or program following the [staging process](STAGING_PROCESS.md).